 What is the main airport called?

-Passengers on Qantas flights from Singapore are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+All passengers flying from Singapore are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 Enjoy peace of mind knowing baggage is included on all Qantas flights.
 Find out all you need to know about checked baggage.